• Home page

 Grisolles

 Another town along the Canal des Deux-Mers: Grisolles.
-We come here for a green stopover, to eat well and rest.
+People come here for a green break, to eat well and to relax.
 Grisolles is famous for the invention and production, let's say on an industrial level, of the sorghum broom (the classic yellow straw broom).
-Until 1998, for more than a century, 40 factories produced this type of broom, making the city one of the main industrial centers of the department!
-Visit the Calbet Museum in Grisolles, in a beautiful house typical of the village, for a trip back in time.
-Also visit the 13th century Saint-Martin church.
+Until 1998, for more than a century, 40 factories produced this type of broom, making the town one of the main industrial centers of the department!

 The Calbet Museum in Grisolles